barlevalon/tmux-nowplaying/README.md

 set -g @nowplaying_playing_interval 1
 ```

+By default, the plugin automatically manages the refresh rate:
+- **1 second** when text is scrolling for smooth animation
+- **Your original status-interval** when music is stopped or text fits without scrolling
+- The plugin remembers your original `status-interval` and restores it when not scrolling
-By default, the plugin automatically adjusts the refresh rate to 1 second when text is scrolling to ensure smooth animation.
-You can disable this by setting `@nowplaying_auto_interval` to "no".
+- You can disable this automatic management by setting `@nowplaying_auto_interval` to "no"

 ## How It Works